BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/locked_out/index.md

 >0x00000670  main
 > ```

 Only one custom routine, it won't be too difficult.
-Let's break t main, run the program and disassemble the routine:
+Let's break at main, run the program and disassemble the routine:

 > ```
 >gdb-peda$ disas main